slushman/wpmenu-rest-api/README.md

 The returned menu items are not nested.
 If you're using the WPMenu React component, it handles nesting while creating the output.

 CSS classes for the menu items are returned both as an array and as a string.
 Your choice.

+It also tells CORS to allow GET requests for the menus.